bbauska/UC-Davis-Inter-jQuery/README.md

 that, then we must be scrolling up if both of these are true, in which case will decrement the counter.
 Let&apos;s give this a try.
 This should be showing us in our console over here.
 You come back.
-Let&apos;s go up to the top of the page, click \"Refresh\" and then scroll down the page.
+Let&apos;s go up to the top of the page, click &quot;Refresh&quot; and then scroll down the page.
 When I get to that second section, and that second section it&apos;s 250 pixels from the top of the screen.
 The down says scrolling down too.
 It&apos;s into the 250 pixels that did it.
 Should be doing it.
 There, I see what I did